 How to Make a POLST Form

-A POLST form must be signed by a doctor.
+A POLST form must be signed by a doctor, or a nurse practitioner or physician assistant acting under the supervision of the doctor.
 (Cal.
 Prob.
 Code § 4780.)
 A health care professional can help you create a POLST form if you enter a medical facility or health care setting -- such as a hospital, nursing home, or hospice care in a facility or at home.
 If a member of the medical staff does not ask you whether you want to create a POLST form, you may ask for one.

 In California, a POLST form is usually printed on bright pink paper so it will easily stand out in your medical records.
 The form travels with you if you move from one health care setting to another.
 You can change it or cancel it at any time.